 Looking after your data

 It is vital that the patient data you record by running 3di interviews, and the reports the 3di generates from those data, are both secure (protected from unauthorised access) and backed up (protected from damage or loss).
-If you are working in an institutional environment such as the NHS these requirements are met by your employer – who will describe the related practices you must follow.
+If you are working in an institutional environment such as the NHS or other healthcare provider where your computer is managed centrally, these requirements are usually met by your employer, who will describe and enforce the related practices you must follow.

-If you are working in private practice then you become responsible for the management of patient data.
+If you are working as an individual and using your own personal laptop, then you become responsible for the management of patient data.
 You need to consider steps such as:

 encrypting your device, e.g. with the help of BitLocker in Windows